 “This haircut was done by using a circular perimeter around the hairline.
 It created the movement, which framed the face.
 Opt for longer curtain bangs if you’ve had previous breakage.
 Ask your stylist to utilize the length of that and add the curtain bangs.” she explains.

-Long Thin Curtain Bangs
+#25: Long and Thin Curtain Bangs

 Long thin curtain bangs are great for framing the face.
 They even look amazing for the cheekbones!